antronerds/r2-training-courses/docs/Investigating_Tumor_Heterogeneity_student_version.md

 Which genes make a difference?
 Creating signatures
 -----------------------------------------------------

 We have identified two different types of cells that occur within the same patient.
 Neuroblastoma apparently has a heterogenous nature.
 What genes determine the difference between the two types?
-We�ll use RNA expression data again but now we will use a predefined, supervised classification in groups to search for genes that characterize this classification best, or in other words, that are differentially expressed between these two groups.
+We’ll use RNA expression data again but now we will use a predefined, supervised classification in groups to search for genes that characterize this classification best, or in other words, that are differentially expressed between these two groups.

 *Data used:*
 * Mixed Neuroblastoma (MES-ADRN) - Versteeg - 8 - MAS5.0 - u133p2 (same as above)